uriel-reyes/orderpizza/readme.md

 - **Custom line items** store the complete pizza assembly
 - **Real-time pricing** calculates based on selected configuration
 - **Ingredient tracking** captures detailed information about selected sauce and cheese types
+- **Custom fields** store specific product names for sauce and cheese, not just amounts

+### Custom Fields Management
+- **Enhanced ingredient tracking** with fields for both ingredient types and amounts
+- **Dedicated fields** for specific sauce and cheese product names (Sauce-Type, Cheese-Type)
+- **Placement-specific fields** for tracking toppings on different parts of the pizza
+- **Consistent display** of configurations in cart and order confirmation

 ### Dual Order Flows
 1. **Add to Cart Flow**: Build multiple pizzas, review in cart, select delivery method, complete order